One Hour Rosemary Focaccia Bread

 - Place the dough into a cast iron skillet greased with olive oil and press evenly into the bottom of the skillet and 1″ up the sides.

-- This One Hour Rosemary Focaccia Bread is so quick because of the quick rise.
+- This focaccia bread is so quick because of the quick rise.
 Simply preheat the oven to 200 degrees then turn the oven off.
 The warmth of the oven will help the dough rise in 20 minutes flat weather your house is warm OR cold.

 - Cover the dough with a kitchen towel during the rise, then remove from the oven and brush with rosemary, garlic and olive oil and make those classic indentations over the top.

 - Bake for 20 minutes in a 400 degree oven until golden brown, then remove from heat and brush with the remaining olive oil mixture and sprinkle with flaky sea salt if desired.

 Serve this bread with olive oil and balsamic vinegar, or as a side dish for pasta or soup.

 Homemade bread has never been so easy or so good!

 Craving more bread?
 See all of my Bread recipes.